LiyaoJiang1998/AdSEE/README.md

-# AdSEE: Data-Driven Advertisement Style Editing and Attractiveness Enhancement
+# AdSEE: Investigating the Impact of Image Style Editing on Advertisement Attractiveness

 ## Description
-Github Repository for paper "AdSEE: Data-Driven Advertisement Style Editing and Attractiveness Enhancement".
+Github Repository for paper "AdSEE: Investigating the Impact of Image Style Editing on Advertisement Attractiveness".
 This repo contains the official implementaion for the AdSEE framework inlcuding a Click Rate Predictor (CRP) and a Genetic Advertisement Editor (GADE).

 ## Environment Setup
 * To run this code, we use a Anaconda Python Virtual Environment to manage and install the dependencies.
 Please install it from <https://www.anaconda.com/>